michauhl/RBPBench/README.md

 ```

 The first file (RBP hit stats) contains comprehensive hit statistics for each RBP
-(one row per RBP, see manual below for column descriptions),
+(one row per RBP, see documentation below for column descriptions),
 while the motif hits stats file contains hit statistics for each single motif hit
 (one row per motif hit).
 We can see that out of the 161 input regions, 27 contain a motif hit.